Allergy: Poison Ivy, Oak, and Sumac (cont.)

 - Cool compresses with water or milk

-- Aveeno oatmeal bath - A product you put in the bath to relieve itching
+- Aveeno oatmeal bath -- A product that's put in the bath to relieve itching

 Nonprescription corticosteroid (for example, hydrocortisone) creams usually do not help.

-Do not attempt to treat severe reactions or to "wait it out" at home.
+Do not attempt to treat severe (or anaphylactic, see above) reactions or to "wait it out" at home.
 Go immediately to the nearest emergency department or call an ambulance.
 Here are some things to do while waiting for the ambulance:

 - Prevent further exposure to the "poisonous" plant.

-- Take an antihistamine (one to two tablets or capsules of diphenhydramine [Benadryl]) if you can swallow without difficulty.
+- Take an antihistamine (one to two tablets or capsules of diphenhydramine [Benadryl]) if it's possible to swallow without difficulty.

-- If you are wheezing or having difficulty breathing, use an inhaled bronchodilator such as albuterol (Proventil) or epinephrine (Primatene Mist) if one is available.
-These inhaled medications dilate the airway.
+- If someone is wheezing or having difficulty breathing, use an inhaled bronchodilator such as albuterol (Proventil) or epinephrine (Primatene Mist) if one is available.
+These inhaled medications open up (dilate) the airway.

-- If you are feeling lightheaded or faint, lie down and raise your legs higher than your head to help blood flow to your brain.
+- If someone is feeling lightheaded or faint, lie down and raise the legs higher than the head to help blood flow to the brain.

-- If you have been given an epinephrine kit for a previous allergic reaction, inject yourself as you have been instructed.
+- If someone has been given an epinephrine kit (EpiPen) for a previous allergic reaction, inject oneself as instructed.
 The kit provides a premeasured dose of epinephrine, a prescription drug that rapidly reverses the most serious symptoms (see Follow-up).

-- If at all possible, you or your companion should be prepared to tell medical personnel what medications you take and your allergy history.
+- If at all possible, someone should be prepared to tell medical personnel what medications the afflicted individual takes and his or her allergy history.

 Must Read Articles Related to Allergy: Poison Ivy, Oak, and Sumac